 Hims At a Glance

-Cost:$49 monthly (billed $147 quarterly)
+Cost: $49 monthly (billed $147 quarterly)

-Insurance Accepted?
-No
+Insurance Accepted: No

-Pros & Cons of Hims
+Pros & Cons

-- Does not accept any insurance
+- Does not accept insurance

-- Doesn’t offer therapy
+- Does not offer therapy

 Preview Hims

-Review our scoring criteria for online psychiatry platforms here.
+Review our scoring criteria for online therapy platforms here.

 Review our complete editorial policies here.